FraunhoferIOSB/moquette/README.md

 ## Build from sources

-After a git clone of the repository, cd into the cloned sources and: `./gradlew package`, at the end the distribution package is present at `distribution/target/distribution-0.19-SNAPSHOT-bundle.tar.gz`
+After a git clone of the repository, cd into the cloned sources and: `./mvnw install`, at the end the distribution package is present at `distribution/target/distribution-0.19-SNAPSHOT-bundle.tar.gz`

 In distribution/target directory will be produced the selfcontained file for the broker with all dependencies and a running script.